Pretty Perfect Paperback Binding

 Signature: a group of pages all folded down the middle and nested one inside the next.
 Grab a book from your shelf (better luck with hardcover) and look at the top near the spine.
 See the little "u"s?
 Those are signatures.
 If you've ever opened a page and seen a thread in the crack between pages, that means your book is sewn together instead of glued.

 One gem I will share with those of you who are brand new to this: if you format your document into an 8.5 x 11” portrait orientation pdf with slightly larger text than you actually want, and then print it from Adobe Acrobat on the “pamphlet” setting, you’ll get a fully paginated signature with the content you originally had on a full-page living on a half-page.
 I’ve only ever noticed this possibility, never used it.
-I've worked with a graphic designer for all the books I've evr made with digital printing, and so no layman's tricks were necessary.
+Working with graphic designers erased the need for layman's tricks.
 Before that, waaaaay back in 2016 I still had a functional version of Microsoft Word and I used the “text box” function to its fullest capacity.
 I would adjust the margins on my document to be the correct print size for a half-page (sometimes I used columns to get it looking even closer to correct) and math out the pagination in my notebook, see Fig 1).
 I would then create a new document with the same proportions, and draw text boxes to fit the margins.
 Then I would copy and paste the content according to my diagram.
 DON’T DO THIS.
 I’m only telling you to illustrate this crazy journey from incompetency to competency.

 NOTE: it is best not to put your most important information on the very front or the very back pages of your book.
 You’ll see why, later.